Ferdi265/hl-subleq-tools/README.md

-This repository contains a set of tools for writing programs in the [SUBLEQ](https://en.wikipedia.org/wiki/One_instruction_set_computer#Subtract_and_branch_if_less_than_or_equal_to_zero) machine, as well as a rudimentary
+This repository contains a set of tools for writing programs in the [SUBLEQ](https://en.wikipedia.org/wiki/One_instruction_set_computer#Subtract_and_branch_if_less_than_or_equal_to_zero) machine, as well as a software simulator.

 ## SUBLEQ